zanata/zanata.github.io/_posts/2001-02-02-cli-configuration.md

 ### Translation files mapping rules

-You can also customize the way translation files are found during push, as well as the location they will be saved after pull.
+You can also customize the way translation files are found when pushing, as well as the location they will be saved to when pulling.
 {% highlight xml %}
 <!-- example rules definition in zanata.xml -->
 <rules>